Heel Pain

 Achilles Tendinopathy – What is it?

 Pain in the back of the heel is associated with the Achilles tendon as it attaches to the back of the heel bone.
 Individuals with Achilles tendon pain are commonly suffering from a form of tendinopathy: tendonitis, inflammation of the Achilles tendon, or tendinosis, which are microtears in the tendon caused by overuse.
 This latter condition is usually the source of the tendon pain our patients are feeling.
 These tiny tears in the tendon most often occur over time.
-Repeated stopping and starting movement during sports or work viagra causes additional pull on the back of the heel.
+Repeated stopping and starting movement during sports or work causes additional pull on the back of the heel.

 What causes the pain?

 Like plantar heel spurs, bone spurs can also develop in the back of the heel as a result of the constant pull of the Achilles tendon.
-In some individuals, these spurs can weaken tamoxifen cost the attachment of the Achilles tendon, causing the micro tears, inflammation and pain.
+In some individuals, these spurs can weaken prednisone the attachment of the Achilles tendon, causing the micro tears, inflammation and pain.
 In extreme cases, the tendon’s attachment to the back of the heel can be so disrupted that the tendon can pull off of the bone completely.

 Symptoms include mild or severe pain, as well as swelling and reduced range of motion in the ankle area.